dliedtka/head_hunter/README.md

 ## To Do

-- JavaScript to draw box, scale, send back with POST.
-Visual feedback?
-Will need to integrate forms.
-- Write box info to file.
-- Display box on previous.
+- PIL to draw box on last image
-- Undo option.
+- Invalid image option?

 ## Install

 - Flask
-- Flask-WTF (?)

 ## Eventual Workflow